Opetushallitus/opiskelijavalinnat-utils/httpclient/README.md

     OphHttpClient client = ApacheOphHttpClient.createDefaultOphHttpClient("tester", properties, 10000, 600);

-* `tester` is clientSubSystemCode header, which identifies this client by adding the header with the specified value to the request
+* `tester` is callerId header, which identifies this client by adding the header with the specified value to the request
 * `properties` is a OphProperties instance.
 Urls are resolved through it, see: https://github.com/Opetushallitus/java-utils/tree/master/java-properties
 * 10000ms is a common timeout for various timeout values
 * 600s is the how long each connection is up